sudorandom/kmcd.dev/content/posts/2024/working-with-protobuf-in-2024/index.md

 [The Buf Schema Registry (BSR)](https://buf.build/docs/bsr/introduction) is the missing package manager for Protobufs, but it does a bit more than that.
 Not only does it allow you to push versioned schemas to one place, but it also has cool features like [automatically generated SDKs](https://buf.build/docs/bsr/generated-sdks/overview).
 The idea is that you can just import the package in your favorite language and magically you have your server stubs and clients in the language of your choice (as long as it's Go, Typescript/Javascript, Java/Kotlin, Swift, Python or Rust).

 With the BSR, you no longer need bespoke Makefile or bash scripts to pull down protobuf dependencies.

+## Testing
+This next set of tools are good for testing live gRPC endpoints.
+Obviously, [gRPCurl](https://github.com/fullstorydev/grpcurl) is an amazing tool for this, but let's discover some tools that are a bit newer to the scene.

 ### Buf Studio
 [Buf Studio](https://buf.build/studio) is an interactive web UI for all your gRPC and Protobuf services stored on the Buf Schema Registry.
 With Buf Studio you can craft gRPC/gRPC-Web/Connect requests using images on the buf registry.
 Buf Studio uses those protobuf schemas to support autocompletion of these requests, which is super cool.
 It can also use an agent that is built into the `Buf CLI` to proxy requests from internal networks, making this web-based tool a bit more flexible.